huggingface/open_asr_leaderboard/README.md

 Each library has its own set of requirements.
 We recommend using a clean conda environment, with Python 3.10 or above.

-1) Clone this repository.
+1. Clone this repository.
-2) Install PyTorch by following the instructions here: https://pytorch.org/get-started/locally/
+2. Install PyTorch by following the instructions here: https://pytorch.org/get-started/locally/
-3) Install the common requirements for all library by running `pip install -r requirements/requirements.txt`.
+3. Install the common requirements for all library by running `pip install -r requirements/requirements.txt`.
-4) Install the requirements for each library you wish to evaluate by running `pip install -r requirements/requirements_<library_name>.txt`.
+4. Install thef requirements for each library you wish to evaluate by running `pip install -r requirements/requirements_<library_name>.txt`.
-5) Connect your Hugging Face account by running `huggingface-cli login`.
+5. Connect your Hugging Face account by running `huggingface-cli login`.

 **Note:** If you wish to run NeMo, the benchmark currently needs CUDA 12.6 to fix a problem in previous drivers for RNN-T inference with cooperative kernels inside conditional nodes (see here: https://github.com/NVIDIA/NeMo/pull/9869).
 Running `nvidia-smi` should output "CUDA Version: 12.6" or higher.